jeonghanlee/epicsarchiverap-env/docs/milestone-265f580.md

 - `systemctl stop <unit>` stops the components in the order engine, retrieval, etl, mgmt and the unit reaches inactive within `TimeoutStopSec`, with the measured ETL stop recorded.
-- Killing one Tomcat leaves the unit failed after the survivors stopped in order, with no automatic restart.
+- Killing one Tomcat, or one `systemd-cat` process, leaves the unit failed after the survivors stopped in order, with no automatic restart.
 - The access valve removes an access log file whose modification time is older than 90 days: a `localhost_access_log.*.txt` file dated 91 days back before start is gone after the first background pass of the running Tomcat;